Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Introduction

-Inspired by the creative process of human editors, we adopt a bottom-up approach to trailer generation, which we decompose into two orthogonal, simpler and well-defined subtasks.
-The first is the identification of narrative structure, i.e.,~retrieving the most important events of the movie.
-A commonly adopted theory in screenwriting \cite{cutting2016narrative,Hauge:2017,thompson1999storytelling} suggests that there are five types of key events in a movie's plot, known as turning points (TPs; see their definitions in Figure~\ref{fig:TPs}).
-The second subtask is sentiment prediction, which we view as an approximation of flow of intensity between shots and the emotions evoked.
+Following previous work~\mbox{( \cite{irie2010automatic,smeaton2006automatically,wang2020learning})}, we formulate moment identification as the task of selecting \textit{shots} for presentation in a trailer, under the assumption that a segmentation of the movie into moments (i.e., shots that represent events) is available.
+Inspired by the creative process of human trailer editors, we adopt a bottom-up approach, decomposing our task into two simpler subtasks.
+The first one is narrative structure analysis, i.e.,~retrieving the most important events of the movie.
+A commonly adopted theory in screenwriting \mbox{( \cite{cutting2016narrative,Hauge:2017,thompson1999storytelling})} suggests that there are five types of key events in a movie, known as turning points (TPs; see their definitions in Figure~\ref{fig:TPs}).
+The second subtask is sentiment prediction, which we view as an approximation of the intensity flow between shots and the emotions they evoke.

-We generate \textit{proposal} trailers following an unsupervised graph-based approach.
+We identify trailer moments following an unsupervised graph-based approach.
 We model movies as graphs whose nodes are shots and whose edges denote important semantic connections between shots (see Figure~\ref{fig:intro}).
 In addition, nodes bear labels denoting whether they are key events (i.e.,~TPs) and scores signaling sentiment intensity (positive or negative).
-Our algorithm traverses this movie graph to create trailer sequences.
-These could be used as proposals to be reviewed and modified by a human editor.
+Our algorithm traverses this movie graph to retrieve sequences of movie shots that can be used in a trailer.
+In contrast to prior work, we exploit \textit{all modalities} (i.e.,~video, audio, text) for identifying trailer moments.
+More importantly, our method uses interpretable criteria (i.e.,~key events, sentiment scores) and therefore can be deployed as part of an interactive trailer creation tool with a human in the loop.